 Niamh O’Brien, Research Fellow, Steven Walker and Dr Tina Moules, Director of Research in the Faculty of Health, Social Care and Education at Anglia Ruskin University, led the research amongst young people aged ten to 19 and discovered that cyberbullying was far more prevalent amongst girls.
 Amongst the young people surveyed, 18.4% admitted to being a victim of cyberbullying and 69% of those bullied were girls.

-More girls than boys had also witnessed cyberbullying, known somebody who had been cyberbullied or known somebody who
+More girls than boys had also witnessed cyberbullying, known somebody who had been cyberbullied or known somebody who had cyberbullied others.

 Want to see the rest of this article?

 Would you like to see the rest of this article and all the other benefits that Issues Online can provide with?

 - Video and multimedia references

 - Glossary of terms